 If you validly tender EMC Options or EMC Restricted Stock for exchange and cancellation, and such options are accepted and cancelled, pursuant to this Offer, the number of VMware Options or shares of VMware Restricted Stock you will be entitled to receive will be determined by the Exchange Ratio, which is based on the VWAP and the IPO Price.
 The Exchange Ratio will be determined in a manner intended to provide for an exchange that maintains the intrinsic value of EMC Options or EMC Restricted Stock tendered and VMware Options or VMware Restricted Stock granted (subject to the effects of rounding fractional amounts).
 The Exchange Ratio will be expressed as a fraction, the numerator of which will be the VWAP and the denominator of which will be the IPO Price.
 Therefore, if the VWAP is less than the IPO Price, the Exchange Ratio will be less than 1, and, although the intrinsic value of your exchanged equity will be maintained, you will receive a fewer number of VMware Options or shares of VMware Restricted Stock than the number of EMC Options or shares of EMC Restricted Stock you exchanged.
-For example, if the VWAP were \$19.54 (the average of the volume-weighted average price per share of EMC Stock for the two days ended July 20, 2007) and the IPO Price were \$24.00 per share (the midpoint of the range set forth in the IPO Registration Statement), the Exchange Ratio would be 0.8142 (rounded for presentation), and if you tendered 1,000 EMC Options, you would receive 814 VMware Options, with the same aggregate intrinsic value in exchange.
+For example, if the VWAP were \$18.00 (which is representative of recent trading prices of EMC stock) and the IPO Price were \$24.00 per share (the midpoint of the range set forth in the IPO Registration Statement), the Exchange Ratio would be 0.75, and if you tendered 1,000 EMC Options, you would receive 750 VMware Options, with the same aggregate intrinsic value in exchange.
 The VWAP is the average (arithmetic mean) of the volume-weighted average price per share of EMC Stock on the New York Stock Exchange over the final two full trading days prior to the Expiration Date during the period beginning at 6:30 a.m., Pacific Time (or such other time as is the official open of trading on the New York Stock Exchange), and ending at 1:00 p.m., Pacific Time (or such other time as is the official close of trading on the New York Stock Exchange).
 The VWAP will be calculated using the default criteria for the function known as "Bloomberg VWAP" of the AQR function for EMC common stock on the automated quote and analytical system distributed by Bloomberg Financial LP.
 The calculation of the VWAP is such that if the Expiration Date is August 6, 2007, the VWAP would be calculated using the average (arithmetic mean) of the volume-weighted average price per share of EMC Stock on August 3, 2007.
 The IPO Price will be determined by negotiations between the representatives of the underwriters in the IPO and us.